Campaigns: reporting

 Bounces are contacts on your list who did not receive your email campaign.
 There can be some reasons why your emails have bounced.

-• Hard bounce – These are non-existent email addresses, likely caused by typos, incorrect domains, inactive email addresses, etc.
+- Hard bounce – These are email addresses that don't exist, likely due to typos, incorrect domains or inactive email addresses.

-• Soft bounce – Soft bounces are caused when the email address is correct, but the email was not delivered due to content rejection, the receiver’s inbox is full, the email size is too big, etc.
+- Soft bounce – Soft bounces occur when the email address is correct, but the email was not delivered due to content rejection, the receiver’s inbox being full, the email size being too large, etc.

-• Temporary bounce – Your email campaign has attempted delivery multiple times but, as a result of the recipient’s server not responding, your email is not delivered
+- Temporary bounce – Your email campaign has attempted delivery multiple times, but as a result of the recipient’s server not responding, your email wasn‘t delivered

 Contact and engagement data